 “I remember when Pete got traded from Atlanta, where he started his career, to New Orleans, where the team down there is an expansion team.
 And they had never won a game!
 They were 0-14, the worst team in the league, they could do anything, and Pete was lightning them up.”

-Playing in front of the frantic New Orleans crowd, which was aware of all of his past scoring feats and accomplishments while he was at LSU, Maravich was a natural fit for the expansion team like the Jazz.
-He was given all the authority to run the team’s offense, and he did it to the best of his ability.
+Maravich was a natural fit for an expansion team like the Jazz when he played in front of the frantic New Orleans crowd, which was aware of all of his past scoring feats and accomplishments while he was at LSU.
+He was given all the authority to run the team’s offense and did it to the best of his ability.

 Getting named to the All-NBA First Team in 1975-76, Maravich’s most productive NBA season came in 1976-77 NBA season when under new head coach Elgin Baylor he led the league in scoring by averaging 31.1 points per game while playing the League-high 41.7 minutes per game.

 That season 29-year-old 6’5” guard went absolutely wild in terms of scoring, being completely off the radar of players who were trying to slow him down – he scored 40+ points on 13 occasions and 50+ points on four occasions.